Click here to listen to a reading of this blog:

 In terms of travelling to Frankfurt, it was a ten-hour journey door to door, from our house to the hotel, and I surprisingly did OK with this.
 We only had three hours sleep before getting up at 3am for an early flight over and we even had to run for ten minutes through the airport to make our flight (Home Alone style) which gave me a wheeze and cough for a day afterwards, but in terms of energy, I was amazed that I was OK to keep going all day until we went sleep around 11pm that night.

-I packed a load of gluten-free and protein rich goodies in my hand luggage (for the journey) as well as my suitcase, so that we were prepared food wise, for the trip.
-Having protein bars and nuts for example, to snack on, keeps my blood sugar balanced and energy stabilised but also knowing that the German Markets would be offering lots of sausages and foods they typically eat with bread, I took some gluten-free bread/rolls with me, which was a good idea, as none of the stalls offered anything other than standard bread rolls.
+I packed a load of gluten-free and protein rich goodies in my hand luggage (for the journey) as well as in my suitcase, so that we were prepared food-wise, for the trip.
+Having protein bars and nuts for example, to snack on, keeps my blood sugar balanced and energy stabilised but also knowing that the German Markets would be offering lots of sausages and foods that are typically eaten with bread, I took some gluten-free bread/rolls with me, which was a good idea, as none of the stalls offered anything other than standard bread rolls.
 So I could still enjoy the local food!

 We also popped into a supermarket once there (which was luckily just five minutes away from our hotel) to pick up some breakfast things, so that we could have breakfast at our own pace and sleep in a little later in the morning, to also help with my adrenal fatigue first thing.
 Planning ahead for food definitely helped and made things much easier.